 While we’re a small team, our work is having a big impact.
 It has been used by legislators to inform policy and has been highlighted in major media outlets.
 We also share new data and research findings on the impact of affordable housing with thousands of housers, policymakers, developers, advocates, researchers and more each year.

-Kelly McElwain joined PAHRC’s team as a Research Analyst in 2014.
-Now Research Analyst III, she is responsible for managing data tools and researching the impact of housing assistance.
+Kelly McElwain is responsible for managing PAHRC's data tools, research, and webinars on affordable housing programs.
 Her research examines affordable housing preservation and initiatives housing providers are engaged in to boost resident outcomes.
-Prior to joining PAHRC, Kelly assisted six non-profits on research projects, donor stewardship, and grant writing as an intern and consultant.
+Prior to joining PAHRC in 2014, Kelly assisted non-profits on research projects, donor stewardship, and grant writing as an intern and consultant.

 Kelly holds a Master’s Degree in Public Policy and a Certificate in Survey Research from the University of Connecticut and a Bachelor's Degree in Policy Studies from Syracuse University.